Helpful Information

 This is a great place to introduce a new character!
 Think of a new character that creates a problem for the main character.
 Maybe a giant bird swoops down and steals their lunch or perhaps dinosaurs begin invading the earth.

-Here are two examples of some of our all-time favourite stories, which have incorporated a ‘problem’ for the main character and might inspire your story.
+Here are two examples of some of our all-time favourite stories, which have incorporated a ‘problem’ for the main character and might inspire your child’s story.
 Creating a problem for your character is a great way to keep your audience engaged.

 - Little Red Riding Hood – read it here or watch it here